min2ha/ukwa-site/content/target/67802/index.en.md

   "start_date": "2018-06-21T09:00:00Z"
 }

-# National Association of Educators in Practice (NAEP)

 The National Association of Educators in Practice (NAEP) aims to have a health and social care workforce in which individual practitioners fully understand the value of education for learners, patients, carers and other healthcare practitioners.